ZhgChg.Li

 puts response.read_body

-For generating App Store Connect API Key, creating Tokens, and using the API, please refer to “App Store Connect API now supports reading and managing Customer Reviews”.
+For generating App Store Connect API Keys, creating Tokens, and using the API, please refer to “App Store Connect API now supports reading and managing Customer Reviews”.

 App Store Connect API Response

-Here are some example Responses obtained by calling the Relationships Link to get complete information after receiving a Webhook Event.
+Here are some example responses received after getting the Relationships Link to obtain complete information following a Webhook Event.

 Build Version Upload — Process Complete